symbill/toothkey/README.md

     (Press `ctrl + shift + c` to exit this bullshit in ungrab mode)

+    (Or, you can customize toggle key set or shut down key set in `keyboard_handler.py`:19 line, 22 line)

 # Notes

 - Unfortunately, if you ever stop or restart the program, you must completely remove the Bluetooth pairing between your iPhone and computer and redo the process of this Bullshitooth Emulator